 Profiles of Major Louisiana Universities

-These profiles give families a simple look at each school’s programs, campus life, and identity.
-They help students understand what makes each campus unique and how it supports different goals.
+These profiles give families a practical look at each school’s programs, campus life, and identity.
+They help students understand what makes each campus distinct and how it supports different goals.

 Each profile also highlights factors that may shape a student’s day-to-day experience.